salesforce-marketingcloud/JB4A-SDK-iOS/appledoc/docs/Push Constants-template.markdown

 Sent on a generic or unknown failure.

 ### ETRequestFailedOnLoadingResult
-Sent if the parser is unable to understand the data sent back by ExactTarget
+Sent if the parser is unable to understand the data sent back by Salesforce

 ### ETRequestFinishedWithFailure
 Sent if the call to the MobilePush service fails.
 This indicates the end of a request flow that has ended in a failed state.